 ### Teaching Experience

 The participants’ teaching experience was assessed as a part of sociodemographic data.
-Participants stated their work experience in years (excluding the traineeship year).
+Participants stated their work experience in years (excluding the traineeship year that is common in Germany).

 ### Subjective appraisal of the classroom events and coping processes

 The subjective disruption and confidence appraisals were assessed during the SRI on an 11-point rating scale, ranging from 0 to 10.
-For the current analysis, ratings were averaged across the nine classroom events for each participant, as we were not interested in the effects of individual classroom events, but in the general stressfulness of the teaching phase for each participant, specifically, in the aggregated effect of all potentially stressful events (disruption rating) and the mean level of subjective coping (confidence rating).
+For the current analysis, ratings were averaged across the nine classroom events for each participant, as we were interested in the general stressfulness of the teaching phase for each participant, specifically, in the aggregated effect of all potentially stressful events (disruption rating) and the mean level of subjective coping (confidence rating).

 ## Data analysis